sercrod

 Warnings

-Missing template sources, missing candidates, duplicate candidate class names, invalid place objects, and non-template anchors warn with [Sercrod warn] and continue where possible.
+Missing template sources, missing candidates, duplicate candidate *unit values, invalid place objects, and non-template anchors warn with [Sercrod warn] and continue where possible.